ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 <div class="alert alert-warning" role="alert" markdown="1">

-2024-08-30: Contrary to the above RStudio Server solution, the RStudio Desktop client below is no longer maintained as of July 2023.
-The RStudio Server approach works equally well, and in more situations.
+2024-08-30: Contrary to the above RStudio Server solution, the RStudio Desktop client below is no longer maintained as of April 2024.
+It will eventually become defunct.
+The above RStudio Server approach works equally well, and in more situations.
 Dropping the RStudio Desktop lowers the maintenance burden for the CBI software maintainer.

 </div>